 The Lake Ontario Crossing is Canada’s first and only open-water distance race for SUP and prone paddlers.
 The 32 mile, point-to-point course matches the standard established by the Molokai-to-Oahu crossing in Hawaii and the Catalina Classic in California.
-SUP, prone, OC and surfski.
+Open to SUP, prone, OC and surfski.
+Solo and relay teams.

 2016 RESULTS AND RECAP: The inaugural Lake Ontario Crossing Paddleboard Race hosted a small but gritty field of paddlers, who toughed it out through a weekend of unstable weather. [more…]

 COURSE INFORMATION ANNOUNCED: The Lake Ontario Crossing will be run on one of three possible courses, depending on expected conditions.
 While priority will be set to run the race on the “traditional” route, the unpredictable nature of the conditions requires alternates to improve the odds of a safe, enjoyable, and still-challenging event [more…]

 2015 CROSSING RECAP: Twenty-fifteen marked the second year paddling across Lake Ontario, and conditions proved to be very exciting, and more challenging than in 2014. [more…]